open-make/openmakewebsite/content/blog/2026-03-09-our-presence-at-osh2026-in-berlin/index.en.md

 This year in Mai (23-24.05.2026), the OHS2026, The open source hardware summit, is organised in Berlin, in the main building of the TU Berlin.
-The Open.Make project (and our partner project LAUDS Factories) will be presented quite extensively.
+The Open.Make project (and our partner project LAUDS Factories) will be presented quite extensively, and a specific course at the TU Berlin will bring students in contact with OSH topics.